Loading...

 Portion Control

-Drink water before and during your meal to help with digestion and maintain balanced glucose levels.
+Drink water before and during your meal.
+Staying hydrated can help with digestion and glucose regulation.

 healthspan-mbl